alexandergdot123/warp-simd-fpga-gpu/README.md

   in two iterations.
 Each lane/context pair has 16 addressable registers; `r15` is hardwired to that lane's thread ID rather than being general-purpose.
-- **Multiply and divide are separate execution units from the ALU**, not folded into it.
-The divider is unsigned only.
 - **Everything is integer math** — there wasn't room in the design for floating-point units, so the host firmware does all vertex/matrix math in Q16.16 fixed point before handing triangles to the GPU.